How to Apply to IRACDA NY-CAPS

 - teaching experience

 - potential Research Mentors

-Step 3: Submit 3 Letters of Recommendation: one of these letters must be from your PhD advisor/PI.
+Step 3: Submit 3 Letters of Recommendation: One of these letters must be from your PhD advisor/PI.
 These may be emailed by their authors directly to firstname.lastname@example.org.
-Applicant's name should be in the subject heading.
+The applicant's name should be in the subject heading.

 Applicants are responsible for ensuring that all items are submitted on time.

 STONY BROOK UNIVERSITY/SUNY IS AN AFFIRMATIVE ACTION, EQUAL OPPORTUNITY EDUCATOR AND EMPLOYER.

 If you are a student or an employee of Stony Brook University and you consider yourself to be a target of discrimination or harassment, you may file a complaint in writing with the Office of Institutional Diversity and Equity.
 If you choose to file a complaint within the University, you do not lose your right to file with an outside enforcement agency such as the State Division of Human Rights, Equal Employment Opportunity Commission, or the Office of Civil Rights.
 For additional information go to: